 In order to deliver new solutions at a fast pace, the Innovation Hub needs the capability to test them and de-risk them very quickly.
-The response to this need is DTEX.
+The response to this requirement is DTEX.

-DTEX (Disruptive Technology Experiment) is a distributed operational simulation environment allowing new concepts and technologies to be tested within NATO operation scenario involving participants from everywhere.
+DTEX (Disruptive Technology Experiment) is a distributed simulated environment allowing new concepts and technologies to be tested within NATO operation scenarios.
 Its main advantages are to be very flexible, quick to deploy, and open to large and diverse audiences.

 DTEX achieves in days what other experiments require weeks or months to achieve.
 In a DTEX, participants' contribution is required for maximum two days.
 When necessary, participants can provide all their insights in just one hour.
 The whole development of a new DTEX takes one one month.